owaspcornucopia/llm-companion-scenario/README.md

-# PwnedNext - An OWASP Cornucopia Companion Guide
+# PwnedNext - An OWASP Cornucopia Companion Guide LLM App

 F-Corp Ltd just finished coding their brand new multitenanted AI application "AI Anti-Fraud 3.0" to be used by their customers in the Fintech space.
 This has caught the interest of PwnedNext, a European company that sells solutions to a number of banks and financial institutions.
 They therefore have voiced their interest in buying F-Corp and their new AI system.